Oni22/nxpress/README.md

 ```

 The string namepsace follows a strict schema which is predefined.
 This is one of the benefits of Nxpress.
 You can define Nxpress schemas with required keys and optional keys.
-The predefined schema for the string namespace follows the ISO-3691-1 standart for country codes.
+The predefined schema for the string resources follows the ISO-3691-1 standart for country codes.
 If you add keys which are not inside the defined schema Nxpress will throw an error.

 ## Plurals and placeholder

-The string namespace also allows placeholders and plurals:
+The string resources also allows placeholders and plurals:

 ```
 plural {